mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Quarter-Car Suspension Modeling and Simulation with Simscape Multibody/README.md

 - A tuning workflow (manual sweep or simple optimization) with before/after results

 ### Suggested Steps:
+Open the "QuarterCarSuspension_StudentProjectTemplate.mlx" Live Script in MATLAB as a starting point for your project.
 1. Start with a baseline quarter-car multibody model
    - Build two rigid bodies:
         - **Sprung mass** (vehicle body corner)